FourierFlows/GeophysicalFlows.jl/paper/paper.md

 ![Potential vorticity snapshots from a nonlinearly equilibrated simulation of the Eady instability over a meridional ridge.
 Simulation used `MultiLayerQG` module of `GeophysicalFlows.jl`.
-The Eady problem was approximated here using 5 layers stacked up in the vertical.
+The Eady problem was approximated here using 5 fluid layers stacked up in the vertical.
 Each layer was simulated with 512² grid-points.
 Plots were made with the `Plots.jl` Julia package, which utilizes the `cmocean` colormaps collection [@Thyng2016].
-Scripts to reproduce the simulation reside in the repository `github.com/FourierFlows/MultilayerQG-example`. \label{fig1}](PV_eady_nlayers5.png)
+Scripts to reproduce the simulation reside in the repository `github.com/FourierFlows/MultilayerQG-example`.
+\label{fig1}](PV_eady_nlayers5.png)

 # State of the field